Li Kwoh-ting: Economic policy

-In total, Li was a government official for 40 years, 10 of which he spent in Mainland China before the Chinese Communist Party won the civil war.
-Tony Fu-Lai Yu speculates that the time Li spent in Mainland China, as well as his science-based university education, greatly influenced his policy-making in Taiwan.
+In total, Li was a government official for 40 years, 10 of which he spent in mainland China before the Chinese Communist Party won the civil war.
+Tony Fu-Lai Yu speculates that the time Li spent in China, as well as his science-based university education, greatly influenced his policy-making in Taiwan.
 Li had no formal training in economics, thus most of his knowledge of economic management was gained from practical experience and working with other economists.
 Consequently, Yu argues his policy was insulated from popular economic ideology and instead was driven by pragmatism.
 Li himself also claims that the purpose of his writings is to reveal his policy-making experiences for the future reference of other developing countries, and did not engage in writing about economic, administrative, or political science theory.

 Yu argues that Li's policy-making can be explained by evolutionary economics.
 Two Yale economists, Gustav Ranis and John C.H.
 Fei, wrote the introductory essays to Li's 1995 book The Evolution of Policy Behind Taiwan's Development Success.
 Therefore, it can be interpreted that Ranis and Fei's views on economic policy are representative of Li's.

 Ranis mainly writes on neo-classical growth theory, which claims that a steady economic growth rate can be achieved by correctly balancing the driving forces of labor, capital, and technology.
 He also writes on the concept of agricultural labor surplus economies which, in freeing up workers and generating agricultural surplus and leading to increased productivity in expanding commercial sectors.

 Fei argues that two main types of forces govern policy evolution: objective and subjective.
-Objective forces are predetermined conditions, encompassing physical environments, external economic conditions, etc. Subjective forces include personal beliefs, economic knowledge, memories, experiences, and "common sense."
+Objective forces are predetermined conditions, encompassing physical environments, external economic conditions, etc. Subjective forces include personal beliefs, economic knowledge, memories, experiences, and "common sense".
 Fei believes that political beliefs and ideology are the strongest factors in shaping economic policy-making, and thus is an ongoing process.
 In following with the concept of evolutionary economics, Fei believes that economic policy must change to suit new and ever-changing situations.
 Therefore, policy should not be static when created and instead evolve and be improved on to adapt to new situations.
 Li himself claims that the liberalization of the Taiwanese economy was a gradual process rather than an abrupt one following the international popularity of free market thought in the 1960s and 1970s.